Rough roads, poor weather conditions, and even high humidity levels within the fine art vehicle can turn something priceless into a worthless item.

 The artwork gets packed inside of a primary container.
 Then the professional art handlers will “float” the item in a shock-absorbent material, such as bubble wrap, that stays contained within a solid outer shell.

 There must be enough space to keep the artwork from floating into the outer crate barrier to keep it protected.

 Then the limitations of its destination must also receive consideration.
 If you cannot fit the fine art through a door or first-floor window safely, then you could be in trouble.
 Expert handlers can help to unpack the crate upon its arrival to ensure safe delivery.

 Packing Photography and Paper Fine Art

-If the fine art items you wish to ship or move are flat and unframed paper works or photographs, then there are extra steps to follow.
+If the fine art items you wish to ship or move are flat and unframed paper works or photographs, there are extra steps to follow.

 The first step is to remove any paper clips, staples, or items that could damage the work.

 You must place a layer of glassine or archival tissue between each work you are packaging for the move.
 You’ll also want to include a sheet at the top and bottom of your final stack.

 Then wrap the photos or paper art in a plastic bag to reduce the risk of moisture exposure.
 Archival plastic is your best option for this step.
 Then remove the excess air from the wrapped stack before sealing it shut with some tape.